tejasnerkar199-dev/BigCompany-Analyzer/ReadMe.md

-## Employee Analyzer is a Java application for managing and analyzing employee data.
+## BIG COMPANY Analyzer is a Java application for managing and analyzing employee data.
 ## It allows you to:

 - Load employee data from CSV files.